 They probably knew of my arrival the moment the plane landed from Kyrgyzstan.

 I knew I locked all the doors already, but I quickly went around and made sure both doors were secured before turning off the lights.

 I was kind of scared to leave the house now because who knows what they might do.
-They obviously know that I had been kidnapped by the werewolves and now returned.
+They obviously knew that I had been kidnapped by the werewolves and now returned.
 I was afraid that they are going to take me back to the government facility to get information out of me for my experience with the werewolves.